Serbia: Railway station roof partially collapses, killing 8 – DW – 11/01/2024

 At least eight people were killed on Friday when a concrete roof above the entrance of a railway station in the northern Serbian city of Novi Sad collapsed, the interior minister said.

-"Eight bodies have been recovered, eight people have died… two people are in hospital, one of whom is in critical condition," Interior Minister Ivica Dacic said.
+"Eight bodies have been recovered; eight people have died," Interior Minister Ivica Dacic said.
+"Two people are in hospital," he added, "one of whom is in critical condition."

 More people were trapped under the rubble, and Dacic said the rescue operation would last for several more hours.